GSA/digitalgov.gov/content/posts/2014-09-25-saving-the-whales-with-just-your-smartphone-west-coast-edition.md

 ---
+url: /2014/09/25/saving-the-whales-with-just-your-smartphone-west-coast-edition/
 date: 2014-09-25 10:08:00 -0400
-title: 'Saving the Whales With Just Your Smartphone\: West Coast Edition'
+title: 'Saving the Whales With Just Your Smartphone: West Coast Edition'
 summary: ' Saving the whales just got easier for West Coasters with the latest version&nbsp;of the popular Whale Alert app.
 This free &amp;#8220;feel-good&amp;#8221; iPhone/iPad app, developed by NOAA&amp;#8217;s Office of National Marine Sanctuaries and a long list of partners, now enables users on both U.S. coasts to'
-authors: [genevieve-contey]
+authors:
+  - genevieve-contey
 categories:
   - Mobile
 tag: